Skip to main content

 Moderate Growth

-Other jobs include: designer in an engineering team, provisional grid connect solar designer, technical sales in solar PV industry, technical support in renewable energy industry and design officer.
+Other jobs include: renewable energy system designer, entry-level grid-connect solar designer (provisional), technical sales role in the solar industry, technical support role in renewable energy and design officer.

 Licensing